Chrousa: Children's Camping

 The Children's Camp was operated in the settlement, where scouts from all over Greece camped in the summer and were living in the area with their events.
 They also camped soldiers-soldiers, where they had exercises and shots.

 The only charming camp, where for decades (from the [1950] to the beginning of the new millennium) was breathing, it is now deserted and destroyed.
-The only exceptions are the children playing a ball at the village's dirt pitch and the great feast-institution of the island that takes place on Mayday and is organized by the Cultural Association of Chrousa.
+The only exceptions are the children playing a ball at the village's dirt pitch and the great feast-institution of the island that takes place on May Day and is organized by the Cultural Association of Chrousa.